slee-vista/strapi-plugin-import-export-content/README.md

 ## Features

-- Limit of documents queried set to -1 (infinite).
+- Limit of documents queried for exports set to -1 (infinite).
 - Short error message showing which lines in CSV were problematic.
 Enhancements for this error handler is in the works.
 - Upload will now first check to update any existing values based on the Name or SKU unique identifier.
-- Set IMPORT_EXPORT_VERSION to "Product" or "Content" to set the update/create feature's unique identifier column to "Name" or "SKU".
+- Set environment variable IMPORT_EXPORT_VERSION to "Product" or "Content" to set the update/create feature's unique identifier column to "SKU" or "Name".
 There will be future work to make this value dynamic.

 ### Import